MGXlab/Viromics2024/_extras/labbook.md

 >
 > - Using a logical order for folder and file names (use structure made by instructors)
 >
-> - Include relevant websites, folders where you can find files, tools (names, links, versions) and references
+> - Include relevant websites, folders where you can find files, tools (names, links, versions)
+>
+> - Include citations for all the papers and tools you reference in your lab book
 >
 > An example can be seen [here](https://github.com/waltercostamb/course_viral-microbiology/blob/main/tutorials/lab-book.pdf)
 >